Library Type: Treatment

 Advanced, Patient-Centered Technologies

 As an early adopter of 3-D scanning technologies, we have embraced numerous techniques and systems that help us create a more precise fit.
-Utilizing FDA-regulated cranial band designs based on patient and physician needs, our cranial helmets are designed to grow with each child, so most baby’s will only need one device for their treatment.
+Utilizing FDA-regulated cranial band designs based on patient and physician needs, our cranial helmets are designed to grow with each child, so most babies will only need one device for their treatment.

 1. Lin RS, Stevens PM, Wininger M, Castiglione CL.
 Orthotic Management of Deformational Plagiocephaly: Consensus Clinical Standards of Care.
 The Cleft Palate-Craniofacial Journal.
 2016;53(4):394-403. doi:10.1597/15-007